 - If you have high TDS well water that’s iron-rich with a sulfur odor, an RO system is your best bet.
 Keep in mind, a lot of bottled water is reverse osmosis water with minerals added to it for taste.
 That’s why we’re huge fans of RO systems with remineralization.

-- If your water isn’t all that bad to begin with, the Kube filter is an excellent choice for chlorine removal.
+- If your tap water isn’t all that bad, the Kube filter is an excellent choice for chlorine removal.
 It’s WQA certified to NSF/ANSI Standards for contaminant removal, which is the ultimate trust badge in the water filtration industry.

 Our Kube Water Filter Review

 Now it’s time for our two cents.
 Is the Kube Water Filter worth it?
-After reading through the current Kube Water Filter reviews and inspecting the guts of this system, we’re confident that we’ll lead you to the best final decision.
-I split our review into our likes and our dislikes.
+After reading through the current Kube Water Filter info and inspecting the guts of this system, we’re confident that we’ll lead you to the best final decision.

 - In all honesty, the Kube space-saving design is great, but it’s actually kind of big compared to other single-filter under sink water filtration systems.
 For example, the Cuzn UC-200 and Woder 10k-Gen3 systems do an excellent job of filtering water.
 They too connect directly to your cold water line to supply your main faucet.
 The Cuzn and Woder filters also last a lot longer, and the units are both more affordable.
 We recommend checking out those two systems as well as the Frizzlife under-sink system because you may like them better.